BLACK BELT

 Image result for shotokan karate

-Black Belt is centrally located in Hicksville in a street level Dojo and was established in 1964.
-We offer training in Traditional Shotokan Karate.
+Black Belt is centrally located in Hicksville in an authentic Dojo and has been open for 30 years.
+We offer training in Traditional Shotokan Karate, Jujutsu, and Self-Defense.

 *NO CONTRACTS